The Freedom Force (TV series)

 The Freedom Force is a 1978 animated television series produced by Filmation and aired on CBS as a segment of Tarzan and the Super 7.
-It showcased a superhero team gathered by the heroine Isis from around the world to help fight evil.
-Isis had previously appeared in the live-action television series, The Secrets of Isis, although the actress who portrayed her, Joanna Cameron, did not reprise the role for the cartoon.
+It showcased a superhero team gathered from around the world by the heroine Isis to help fight evil.
+While the heroine had previously appeared in the live-action television series The Secrets of Isis, actress Joanna Cameron did not reprise her role for the animated series.